xiaocanli/Post-Analysis-VPIC/INSTALL.md

 # Install Guide

 ## Overview
-This package uses [FLAP](https://github.com/szaghi/FLAP) to deal with comand line arguments.The FLAP package is recommended to be installed using the [FoBiS](https://github.com/szaghi/FoBiS) package, which is building system for Fortran projects.
+This package uses [FLAP](https://github.com/szaghi/FLAP) to deal with comand line arguments.The FLAP package is recommended to be installed using the [FoBiS](https://github.com/szaghi/FoBiS) package, which is a building system for Fortran projects.

 ## Requirments
 - **Git** The newer the better.